johnprovazek/games/README.md

 ## Description

-This project is a simple website to list fun daily internet games.
+This project is a simple website listing fun daily internet games.
 This website can be accessed at [johnprovazek.com/games](https://www.johnprovazek.com/games).

 Built using React, Material UI, and Vite.